-Active transportation is human-powered mobility, such as biking and walking.
-Active transportation eliminates motor vehicle miles traveled altogether, so these alternative transportation modes are effective ways to conserve fuel, reduce vehicle emissions, bridge the first- and last-mile gap, and improve individual and public health.
-Privately owned bicycles and fleets of shared bicycles, as well as other small vehicles, are considered active transportation.
+Active transportation is human-powered mobility, such as biking, walking, or rolling.
+Active transportation directly replaces motor vehicle miles traveled, so these modes are effective at conserving fuel, reducing vehicle emissions, bridging the first- and last-mile gap, and improving individual and public health.
+Bicycles, electric bikes, wheelchairs, scooters, and even walking are all considered active transportation.

-As one example, the Big Jump Project is helping 10 U.S. cities improve their bicycling infrastructure by building biking networks and conducting outreach to encourage people to ride more.
+The Big Jump Project is helping 10 U.S. cities each year to improve their bicycling infrastructure and boost ridership by building biking networks and conducting outreach to encourage people to ride more.

 Government organizations like Metro in Portland, Oregon, are developing regional active transportation networks.

 In recent years, the deployment of micromobility sharing services (bikes and scooters) has expanded rapidly in cities across the United States.
 According to the National Association of City Transportation Officials, the number of shared bike trips in the 100 largest U.S. cities increased from 320,000 in 2010 to 84 million in 2018 and then again to 136 million in 2019, representing a 60% increase in a single year from 2018 to 2019.
 As one example, Capital Bikeshare partners with public and private organizations to make more than 5,000 bicycles available at more than 600 stations across the Washington, D.C., metro area.
 Policy and research relevant resources exist specific to micromobility, for example the Shared Micromobility Playbook published by Transportation for America and the Shared Mobility Policy Playbook by the Berkeley Transportation Sustainability Research Center.